bitovi/academy/src/react-exercises/4-arrays.md

 ## Next Steps

-✏️ Head over to the [next lesson](state-control.html) to learn more about JSX.
+✏️ Head over to the [next lesson](state-control.html) to learn more about how to use state efficiently.